rodrigopivi/Chatito/spec.md

     hey
 ```

-Same as with slots, alias references can contain a `?` symbol at the end of the reference name. (e.g.: ~[hi?]).
+Same as with slots, alias references can be ommited using a `?` symbol at the end of the reference name. (e.g.: ~[hi?]).
-In that context, the `?` symbol means that the alias combination is optional, and could be omitted at generation.

 When an alias is referenced inside a slot definition, and it is the only token of the slot sentence, by default the generator will tag the generated alias value as a `synonym` of the alias key name.